josephmanghan/gem-factory/ARCHITECTURE.md

 ```
 gems/gem-name/
-├── internal/          # Gem code (deployed)
-│   ├── agent/
-│   ├── core/
-│   └── *.yaml
 ├── README.md          # Gem documentation
 ├── CHANGELOG.md       # Version history (optional)
+└── internal/          # Gem code (deployed)
+    ├── agent/
+    │   └── {gem-name}.agent.yaml
+    └── core/
+        ├── data/
+        ├── instructions/
+        ├── templates/ (optional)
+        └── {other subdirectories as needed}
+    {gem-name}.package.yaml
 ```

-**Key principle:**
+**Key principles:**

 - Everything in `internal/` gets deployed
-- Everything at gem root stays local
+- Everything at gem root stays local (README, CHANGELOG, notes)
-- This allows gems to have documentation, notes, and other artifacts without affecting deployment
+- The `agent/` directory with `{gem-name}.agent.yaml` must exist at the top of `internal/` so the deployment correctly generates the web bundle—keep it at the top level
+- Add additional subdirectories only under `core/`, never at the `internal/` root
+- Only what's declared in the agent's `dependencies:` section is active; other files provide context

 ## Standards and Tooling